-Library expenses are funds expended by the library (regardless of when received) from its regular budget and from all other sources, reported for the most recent fiscal year.
+Library expenses are funds expended by the library (regardless of when received) from its regular budget and from all other sources (e.g., research grants, special projects, gifts and endowments, and fees for services) for the most recent 12-month period that corresponds to your institution's fiscal year that ends before October 1.

+Degree-granting institutions with total library expenses less than \$100,000 are not required to report their expenses to IPEDS.
 Salaries and wages are reported from the library budget or all other institutional sources that are identifiable.
 Fringe benefits are reported only if paid from the library budget.
-Degree-granting institutions with total library expenses less than \$100,000 are not required to report their expenses to IPEDS.
 The percent distribution of each category of expense is derived by dividing each expense category by the sum of total library expenses.